BushLife - Fisherman Hooking a Trout

 Braided Fishing Line

-Bigger isn’t always better so don’t go overboard on line weight.
-Heavier line won’t cast as far nor will the reel’s spool hold as much line.
+Bigger isn’t always better, so don’t go overboard on line weight.
+Heavier line won’t cast as far, nor will the reel’s spool hold as much line.

-How to Tie Fishing Knots
+How to Tie Fishing Knots for Beginners

 What are the Main Types of Fishing Lures?

-• Jerkbaits and crankbaits (generally fake minnows) either jointed or straight including surface & diving plugs
+• Jerkbaits and crankbaits (generally fake minnows), either jointed or straight, including surface & diving plugs

 • Spinners (anything with a spinner)

 Truthfully, most of what I’ve caught comes from a homemade rubber worm rig with beads and a spinner.
-So I suppose it properly falls in the spinner category.
+So, I suppose it properly falls in the spinner category.
 I’ll write an entire post on how to make it one of these days.
 This rig has served me well for almost 40 years!
 And I’ve caught everything on the types of fish list above with it, even a muskie.
 Here it is:

-Fishing Lure
+Rubber Worm Fishing Lure

-Getting Some Better Lures
+Getting Some Better Fishing Lures

-You’ll eventually want brands like Megabass, Teckel, 6th Sense, Rapala, Rebel, Berkeley, Heddon, Mepps, and so on.
-If you’ve confirmed fishing is for you and budget permitting, by all means stop by a tackle shop and get a few of each of the lures on my list above from the better brands.
-Better yet, ask behind the counter and they’ll be more than happy to help you put together a basic set, perhaps even tailored to your area if you get a good clerk.
-If they’re not, in all seriousness go to a different store as they don’t deserve your business.
+You’ll eventually want brands like Megabass, Teckel, 6th Sense, Rapala, Rebel, Berkeley, Heddon, Mepps, etc. If you’ve confirmed fishing is for you and budget permitting, by all means, stop by a tackle shop and get a few of each of the fishing lures on my list above from the better brands.

-A Basic Tackle Box
+A Basic Tackle Box for Beginners

-I’ve had 2 iterations of tackle boxes over the years.
-For basic fishing or for someone with little tackle, the Flambeau Double Satchel is perfect.
+I’ve had two iterations of tackle boxes over the years.
+The Flambeau Double Satchel is perfect for someone with very little tackle.
 I use one myself.
-If casting offshore or moving around, it’s a lot less to carry yet big enough to give you everything you need for a basic set.
+If casting offshore or moving around, it’s a lot less to carry, yet big enough to give you everything you need for a basic set.
 When on shore, especially in tight areas, it doesn’t take up a lot of space.
-With compartments on both sides and simple access, it also gives you quick access to the things you need.
-Mine is always full and ready to go wherever I go.

 The Main Tackle Box